mattorth/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach modifies the existing array and .map creates a new array.

 2. What is the difference between a function and a method?

+A method is called using the object under which it was created.
+A function is a stand alone piece of programming, with parameters that are explicitly defined.

 3. What is closure?

+Closure describes how a compiler evaluates a function.
+If you have a function within a function, the compiler will first evaluate the inner function first.
+If there are any variables that aren’t defined, it will look into the outer function for answers.

 4. Describe the four rules of the 'this' keyword.

+1. Window/Global Object Binding: When in the global scope, the 'this' keyword will show all of the window object.
+2. Implicit Binding: When calling a function. 'this' refers to the object in the dot notation.
+3. New binding: When an object is created using the new keyword, the 'this' keyword will refer to the new object.
+4. Explicit binding: when using call or apply, 'this' is overwritten to whatever object is called.

 5. Why do we need super() in an extended class?

+Super tells the child class to reach back into the parent class for its attributes.

 ## Project Set up